Challenging Drug Test Results: When Lab Evidence Is Questionable

 It’s important to note that “decriminalization” does not mean a crime is now legal.
 The term instead defines a crime once punishable by incarceration as now a civil offense, punishable by citations, fines, and/or community service.

-With a population of over 1.5 million, Philly became the largest city in the country to remove criminal charges for marijuana possession of up to 30 grams.
+With a population of over 1.5 million, marijuana decriminalization in Philadelphia became the largest city in the country to remove criminal charges for marijuana possession of up to 30 grams.
 As a result, arrests have dropped and other cities across PA have started to follow our lead.
 Some of these cities include:

 - Allentown: ≤30 grams, $25 fine